-- General public (informed by the media). - Youth in grades 8 through 12 (informed by science educators) - Landowners (informed by county extension agents) - Opinion leaders (informed by personal contact with the EERC and PCOR Partnership partners)
+- Local general public (informed by the media and project personnel in community meetings). - Local youth in Grades 8 through 12 (informed by local science educators). - Local landowners (informed by project personnel through one-on-one meetings and community meetings). - Opinion leaders (informed by personal contact with the EERC, project Partner, and PCOR Partnership partners).